Karine Rupp-Stanko is an interdisciplinary artist who works primarily with paper, ink and found materials.

-Her work often focuses on the binary elements that we use to assess what we see: natural/manmade, dead/alive, public/private being some of the most obvious.
+Her work focuses on the binary elements that we use to assess our surroundings: natural/manmade, public/private, native/foreign being some of the most obvious.

-While exploring the intersections where these binary elements break down, she questions the role that language plays in the process, shaping our experience of nature and the stories we tell ourselves about our surroundings.
+While exploring the intersections where these binary elements break down, she questions the role that language plays in the process, shaping our experiences and the stories we tell ourselves about our environment and our identity.

 In an effort to advocate for more responsible consumption, she uses water-based inks and “scavenged” paper, always reevaluating materials that others might discard, such as junk mail and packaging.